claceio/apps/README.md

 clace server start &
 ```

-After that, any app can be installed by running:
+After Clace service is started, any app can be installed by running:

 ```
- clace app create --approve /utils/bookmarks github.com/claceio/apps/utils/bookmarks/
+clace app create --approve /utils/bookmarks https://github.com/claceio/apps/utils/bookmarks/
 ```

 The app should be available at https://localhost:25223/utils/bookmarks.
 Use `admin` as the username and the password displayed when the Clace server was installed.